boredazfcuk/docker-icloudpd/README.md

 **synchronisation_interval**: This is the number of seconds between synchronisations.
 It can be set to the following periods: 43200 (12hrs), 86400 (24hrs), 129600 (36hrs), 172800 (48hrs) and 604800 (7 days).
 If this variable is not set to one of these values, it will default to 86400 seconds.
 Be careful if setting a short synchronisation period.
 Apple have a tendency to throttle connections that are hitting their server too often.
 I find that every 24hrs is fine.
 My phone will upload files to the cloud immediately, so if I lose my phone the photos I've taken that day will still be safe in the cloud, and the container will download those photos when it runs in the evening.

+**synchronisation_method**: The interval between synchronisations can be implemented as StartToStart or FinishToStart.
+If this value is not set, it will default to FinishToStart.

 **synchronisation_delay**: This is the number of minutes to delay the first synchronisation.
 This is so that you can stagger the synchronisations of multiple containers.
 If this value is not set.
 It will default to 0.

 **notification_days**: When your cookie is nearing expiration, this is the number of days in advance it should notify you.
 This will default to 7 days if not specified so you will receive a single notification in the 7 days running up to cookie expiration.